-The Saint Bernard is another gentle giant with drool and double coat issues.
+The Saint Bernard is another gentle giant with drool and double-coat issues.
 A slobbering Saint Bernard with a thick, double coat and problems with stinky ears creates a large, smelly dog.
 Check the ears and stay on top of cleaning up the drool, and perhaps your St. Bernard will smell a little better.

 The Chinese Shar-Pei is one big wrinkled dog!
-All of those skin folds found over its entire body is an obvious problem that can cause a foul-smelling dog.
+All of those skin folds found over its entire body are an obvious problem that can cause a foul-smelling dog.
 They are very prone to the skin infection pyoderma, like the Golden Retriever, which can also cause the Shar-Pei to smell unpleasant.
 Ensuring the skin folds are kept dry every time your dog is wet is one way to help combat this problem and avoid this smelly dog breed.

 18. Spinone Italiano